PetePete1984/godot-SpaceRace/README.md

 - Wherever math is involved there might be inaccuracies - this is where the source would help, again
 - Many of the UI elements are barely-reskinned Godot Engine default elements, although this does come with the benefit of supporting the mousewheel for scrollable containers natively \o/
 - This repository does not contain the graphical assets required to run it to avoid copyright problems.
+  - TODO: The extraction process is now the first step before running the game, unless it finds all files where it expects them.
+  - To enable extraction of the original files, place Ascendancy's .COB files in the Cob folder (uppercase names and extensions, just as they came on the disc) and run \<insert appropriate godot script here\>

   - The extractor used during development has been modified by me to fix some minor bugs, I will likely have to find it again and fork it
   - These can be extracted from the original's data files, but the code's current organization is not prepared for a raw dump of index-based filenames.
   - This will require either a mapping file (which sounds like a candidate for making the game more moddable, ie texture packs), or a switch to a global texture manager (or both)